ansys/scade-guitools/doc/source/user-guide/index.rst

 or if one of them is not available for all SCADE projects.

 This is a perfect use case for ``GuiHost``.
-This component creates dynamic property pages depending on registered clients and display a selector to activate a client independently of the others.
+This component creates dynamic property pages depending on registered clients and displays a selector to activate a client independently of the others.

 The client page no longer implements the ``PropertyPage`` class but must derive from